Do you miss the old days?

 1. The Alberto Clotheshorse

-So if you are looking for a modern clothesline that will still get the job done, then you may want to consider looking into this option.
+So if you are looking for a modern clothesline ideas that will still get the job done, then you may want to consider looking into this option.

 2. The Rotary Clothesline

 The rotary clothesline is a classic, but is actually an ingenious design.
-If you want a clothesline with lots of space, but one that won’t use that space all of the time, then this could be for you.
+If you want clothesline ideas with lots of space, but one that won’t use that space all of the time, then this could be for you.

 Basically, a rotary clothesline pops up into a large circular canopy.
 It can hold a lot of clothing and move around in a circle for your convenience.
 When done, you simply put it down.